-MPOHT # Master Planned Street From То Min.
-ROW (feet) Thru Travel Lanes Design Standard Notes / Status / Changes B-5 Rockledge Drive Democracy Boulevard Rockledge Boulevard/Rockle dge Drive / Rock Forest Drive 80 2 2005.02 Modified Number of through lanes reduced from 4 to 2 to accommodate bike facilities.
+MPOHT# Master Planned Street From То Min.
+ROW (feet) Thru Travel Lanes Design Standard Notes / Status / Changes Business D istrict Streets - continued B-5 Rockledge Drive Democracy Boulevard Rockledge Boulevard / Rockledge Drive / Rock Forest Drive 80 2 2005.02 modified Number of through lanes reduced from 4 to 2 to accom- modate bike facilities.
 Was not previously classified in the MPOHT.
-B-5 Rockledge Boulevard Rockledge Drive / Rock Forest Drive I-270 Southbound Ramps 130 3 2006.04 modified Number of through lanes reduced from 4 to 3 to accommodate bike facilities.
-This segment also includes two northbound right turn lanes and southbound left- and right-turn lanes.
+B-5 Rockledge Boulevard Rockledge Drive / Rock Forest Drive I-270 Southbound Ramps 130 3 2006.04 modified Number of through lanes reduced from 4 to 3 to accommo- date bike facilities.
+This segment also includes two north- bound right turn lanes and southbound left- and right-turn lanes.
 Was not previously classified in the MPOHT.
-B-5 Rockledge Boulevard (Bridge Over I- 270) I-270 Southboun d Ramps I-270 Northbound Ramps 80 4 2005.02 modified Number of through lanes reduced from 5 to 4 to accommodate bike facilities.
-ROW shown is width of bridge over I-270.
-Was not previously classified in the MPOHT.
+B-5 Rockledge Boulevard (Bridge over I-270) I-270 Southbound Ramps I-270 Northbound Ramps 80 4 2005.02 modified Number of through lanes reduced from 5 to 4 to accommo- date bike facilities.
+ROW shown is width of bridge over I-270 Was not previously classified in the MPOHT.
 B-6 Auto Park Avenue Westlake Terrace Current Terminus / Future Private Street 70 2 2005.02 Was not previously classified in the MPOHT.
 B-7 Motor City Drive Westlake Terrace Current Terminus / Future Private Street 70 2 2005.02 Was not previously classified in the MPOHT.
-Primary Residential Streets P-5 Cheshire Drive Old Georgeto wn Road (MD 187) Grosvenor Lane 70 2 2003.10 No changes from 1992 North Bethesda/Garrett Park Master Plan.
+Primary Re esidential Streets 1 1 P-5 Cheshire Drive Old Georgetown Road (MD 187) Grosvenor Lane 70 2 2003.10 No changes from 1992 North Bethesda/Garrett Park Master Plan.

-^{} These are the number of planned through travel lanes for each segment, not including lanes for turning, parking, acceleration, deceleration, or other purposes auxiliary to through travel.
+\ These are the number of planned through travel lanes for each segment, not including lanes for turning, parking, acceleration, deceleration, or other purposes auxiliary to trough travel.
 Additional ROW may also be needed at intersections with conventional bike lanes, separated bike lanes, and shared use paths to implement a 'protected intersection'.

-^{} There is also a 40-foot easement on the northern side of these roads along the Central Spine section.
+\\ There is also a 40-foot easement on the northern side of these roads along the Central Spine section.